-The countries of South and Southeast Asia are experiencing a period of rapid economic growth and democratization.
+The countries of South and Southeast Asia have experienced a long period of economic growth and democratization.
 But they also face many problems and challenges, ranging from gross socioeconomic inequality to religious extremism.
 This course provides a broad overview of the politics of the southern rim of Asia.
-It begins by sketching the institutional framework that shapes political behaviour in the region, and which is shaped in turn by political forces.
-Other key topics explored are the politics of class, capital, and the underprivileged; the influence of civil society (in both secular and religious forms); the interplay of ethnicity, nationalism, and separatism; and the development of international relations, including regional organizations such as ASEAN as well as relations with China and the West.
-Finally, the political challenges of the twenty-first century will be assessed.
+It begins by exploring the practice, rather than the theory, of democracy in the region, and by sketching the national institutional frameworks that shape political behaviour.
+Other key topics covered are the politics of class, capital, and the underprivileged; the influence of civil society; the interplay of ethnicity, nationalism, and separatism; and the development of international relations, including regional organizations such as ASEAN as well as relations with China and the West.
+Finally, the political challenges of the twenty-first century are assessed.

 Mode of instruction

 Lectures are held every week, with the exception of the midterm exam week.
 Weekly lectures will cover issues both inside and outside the readings.

 Tutorials are held once every three weeks, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
 If you are unable to attend a session, please inform your tutor in advance.
 Being absent at more than one of the tutorial sessions will result in a lowering of your tutorial grade (30% of the end grade) with 1 point for each session missed after the first session.
 Please note that being absent at any tutorial session may have a negative impact on the grade of the assignment due for that particular tutorial session.
 This is at the discretion of the tutor.

 Total course load for this course is 5 EC (1 EC = 28 hours), which equals 140 hours, broken down by: